 In the submit tab, the initiator reviews a set of instructions for properly completing requests, confirms they have completed it accurately, and submits it for approval.
 If an error message appears when submitting the request, it is likely a mandatory field is incomplete or values do not reconcile.
 A message will appear to explain what action the user must take.

 Finally, the history tab contains an audit trail of all user activity.
-It shows who has participated, approved, rejected, or clarified, including any questions, answers, and comments made throughout the process.
+It shows who has participated, approved, rejected, or clarified, including any questions, answers, and comments made throughout the CapEx project approval process.

 The next step is to route the CapEx requisition form through a bespoke approval/rejection and clarification workflow based on job role/hierarchy and business rules.

-In our example, Sun Hotels have a CapEx approval workflow containing up to 12 steps, but the system will require only steps relevant to this request.
-At any stage during the workflow, an active user can send the request back to the initiator to either reject the request or request a clarification.
+In our example, Sun Hotels have a CapEx process flow chart containing up to 12 steps, but the system will require only steps relevant to this request.
+At any stage during the CapEx approval workflow, an active user can send the request back to the initiator to either reject the request or request a clarification.

 Typically, each approver will have an authorisation limit, forcing the request to go higher up the hierarchy until a final approver has authorised the request.
 The asset category may also affect who will need to approve the request, with departmental users, such as IT, H&S, or Marketing only added if needed.
 Some users may act only to recommend a request, rather than having final approval on the project.
 This means that their recommendation (or not) with notes is visible to high-level approvers but they cannot make a final decision on their own.